Ko-Lin/Ko-Lin.github.io/docs/boai.md

 ---
 layout: rental
-title:  "Welcome to Your New Urban Oasis in Kaohsiung’s Zuoying District! 🏡✨"
+title:  "3BR + 1 Study Rental Appartment Perfect for a Family in Kaohsiung’s Zuoying District! 🏡✨"
 ---